vellichor/learn_you_a_bash/001_directory_navigation/README.md

 $ ls wild_blue_yonder
 ```

 Well, that wasn't very exciting.
 Nothing came back.
 There's nothing actually inside your brand new directory -- it's like an empty file folder, waiting for some contents to be placed inside of it.
 But what you did see is that by passing an argument to `ls`, we were able to change WHAT DIRECTORY it lists the contents of.
-(That's what `ls` stands for! "list"!
+(That's what `ls` stands for: "list"!
 You'll see a lot of that, where commands are constructed from just one or two letters of an English word.
 There's a reason for this: programmers are very lazy, and don't like to type a lot.)

 But we can do one thing with this new directory that's actually interesting.
 We can go into it.
 For that we'll use a new two-letter command to change directories: